 - Illegal Firearm or Weapons Possession: A defendant convicted of being a “felon in possession of a firearm” faces a mandatory minimum fifteen-year jail sentence.
 Your Decatur criminal lawyer may investigate your case from a number of angles and may also examine your criminal history to lessen the charge or discredit it altogether.

 - Probation Violations: Violation of a misdemeanor probation sentence can lead to being resentenced to jail for the remaining time on probation.
-Decatur criminal lawyer Andrew R. Lynch, P.C. has handled hundreds of probation violations.
+Decatur criminal lawyer The Lynch Law Group has handled hundreds of probation violations.

 - Traffic Violations: A traffic violation is a misdemeanor crime in Georgia and most convictions will be reported to the Department of Driver’s Services and your insurance company.
-Andrew R. Lynch, P.C., a trusted Decatur criminal lawyer, understands that when you contact an attorney about a traffic violation it is typically with a specific goal in mind.
+The Lynch Law Group, a trusted Decatur criminal lawyer, understands that when you contact an attorney about a traffic violation it is typically with a specific goal in mind.
 We work with our clients to resolve their cases with that goal in mind.

 A dedicated Decatur criminal lawyer may defend you against misdemeanor, felony, or federal criminal charges, as well as successfully represent juveniles who are facing criminal charges.